-As soon as you start using those 10 minutes whenever you have them and complete the small tasks immediately, you will become the most organized, productive version of yourself.
+As soon as you start using those 10 minutes whenever you have time and complete the small tasks immediately, you will create longer blocks of free time later and become more productive.
 And, of course, a little happier.

 What are other ways to productively use your time?

 For more tools and resources on happiness and productivity check out my Resources page.

 I do best with lists.
 However, I need to keep a running list and prioritize to keep my focus.

 I love checking things off of my to-do list in the evening! 🙂